January 6th Committee: Information received from Mark Meadows

 In September 2021, the select committee subpoenaed former White House chief of staff Mark Meadows.
-Meadows initially cooperated but ultimately did not provide a complete set of requested documents and sued to block the two congressional subpoenas.
-(Meadows did comply with a DOJ subpoena, also related to January 6, in 2022.)
+Meadows initially cooperated, but in December, without providing all requested documents, he sued to block the two congressional subpoenas.
 On December 14, 2021, the full House voted to hold Meadows in contempt of Congress.
-The DOJ decided not to criminally charge him, though it said (in a July 15, 2022, amicus brief filed at the request of U.S. District Court Judge Carl J. Nichols) that the House subpoena was justified and that Meadows had only "qualified" immunity given that Trump was no longer in office.
+In a July 15, 2022 amicus brief filed at the request of U.S. District Court Judge Carl J. Nichols, the DOJ acknowledged that the House subpoena had been justified and that Meadows had only "qualified" immunity given that Trump was no longer in office.
 On October 31, 2022, the judge ruled that the congressional subpoenas were "protected legislative acts" that were "legitimately tied to Congress's legislative functions".

+Although the congressional subpoenas were valid, DOJ decided not to criminally charge him for defying them.
+In 2022, Meadows did comply with a DOJ subpoena in the DOJ investigation of January 6.
+In 2023, he was indicted in Georgia for his alleged role in election interference in that state.

 Meadows had routinely burned documents in his office fireplace after meetings during the transition period; Cassidy Hutchinson testified to the committee that she had seen him do this a dozen times between December 2020 and mid-January 2021.

 In late 2021, before Meadows stopped cooperating, he provided thousands of emails and text messages that revealed efforts to overturn the election results: